sportsdunia logo

 Luis Enrique (Image Credit: X/@PSG_English)

-The former Barca and Spain manager, Luis Enrique has firmly reestablished himself among football’s managerial elite by transforming Paris Saint-Germain into a powerhouse.
-He instilled a distinct identity built on high pressing, fluidity, and an emphasis on possession-based football.
-His tactical flexibility and fearless in-game performance have made PSG not just dominant over their rivals but a team which plays as a group and are not dependent on individual performances.
-They went all guns blazing and thrashed Inter Milan in the UCL final with the scoreline of 5-0 to mark their first European glory.
+The Spain tactician Luis Enrique has firmly transformed Paris Saint-Germain into a powerhouse, instilling a distinct identity built on high pressing, fluidity, and an emphasis on possession-based football.
+His tactical flexibility and fearless in-game performance have made PSG not just a dominant force.
+They went all guns blazing, thrashing Inter Milan with a 5-0 scoreline in the UCL final, to mark their first European glory.
+He demonstrated a willingness to adapt the squad’s strengths, nurturing rising stars like Warren Zaire-Emery, Joao Never, Desire Doue and Bradley Barcola and Senny Mayulu.

 MatchesWin %Points Per MatchTotal PointsTrophies / Achievements